iglika88/replicating_a_literary_text_s_style/README.md

 the code to preprocess literary texts, determine the most overused vocabulary items within them, and calculate a number of linguistic features within them

+## Statistics

+detailed feature-wise calculations for the corpus

+robustness analysis (comparison between the original corpus and one restricted based on language and data of writing)